Yakvi/sparrow/docs/daycount.md

 I also realized that, in release mode, intrinsic memset and memcopy are actually dropped, so I implemented the ones from [Handmade Network](https://hero.handmade.network/forums/code-discussion/t/94-guide_-_how_to_avoid_c_c++_runtime_on_windows/)

 Up next: Create a decent random access scheme for the Console buffer.

+## 17. April 30, 2020 - Fixing pixel grid orientation

+The efforts to improve the console pixel grid continue.
+Today, the biggest implementation was that of the `GetPixel` function.
+We can now properly (and quickly?) load any pixel with the specified coordinates.
+The function itself its pretty simple, if you ignore all the assertions (that fired oh so many times during its implementation).

+    local struct pixel*
+    GetPixel(struct pixel* Pixels, v2u Coords)
+    {
+        u32 Y = CONSOLE_WIDTH * Coords.y;
+        u32 Pos = Y + Coords.x;

+        struct pixel* Result = Pixels + Pos;

+        return (Result);
+    }

+Even this is a bit of an overkill but I wanted to be super explicit, should we need to revisit this function later down the line.
+For now, the plan is to use the new function to assist in implementing the first input system.

+One big issue that was fixed was the coordinate system orientation of the pixel grid.
+Before today's work, the origin of the console grid was in the bottom-left corner of the buffer; now it's in the top-left.
+Hopefully this will allow easier iteration moving forward.